Do you need to solve Contact Form 7 not sending email?

 Not sure what to pick here?
-We have a few tips to help:
+We have a few tips to help you make a decision:

-- For large sites, SMTP.com or Sendinblue are dependable options.
+- For large sites, SMTP.com or Brevo (formerly Sendinblue) are dependable options.
 Either of these mailers can handle large numbers of emails generated from your site.

-- WP Mail SMTP supports Gmail or G-Suite accounts.
-This is a great choice for a small sites that don’t generate tons of emails.
+- WP Mail SMTP supports Gmail or Google Workspace accounts.
+Both are great choices for small sites that don’t generate tons of emails.

 - Other SMTP lets you use any SMTP server that you have access to.
 Some providers will limit the number of emails you can send, but this is another great option if you’re just starting out.
 Be sure to use the correct SMTP port if you choose this option.